HannaNguyen-new/Meditation-web-app/README.md

 # Meditation-web-app
-1st project following a project tutorial by DevEd fgfgfd
+1st project following the tutorial by Dev Ed on Youtube